 You can use white, dark, or milk chocolate for these leaves.
 It just has to be tempered.

-Tempering chocolate doesn’t take much time, and it makes your chocolate easier to work with and (most importantly) easier to eat.
-Tempered chocolate has a smooth, glossy finish on the outside, it doesn’t melt in your hand as easily, and it gives a nice snap when it breaks, instead of just crumbling apart.
+Tempering chocolate means that you heat and cool the chocolate under controlled conditions so that the little crystals of cocoa butter in the chocolate all form at the same size.
+Tempered chocolate has a smooth, glossy finish on the outside, it doesn’t melt in your hand as easily, and it gives a nice snap when it breaks instead of crumbling apart.

 Fold the parchment paper up a little to create a slight curve in the leaf.

-- 1 pound Tempered Chocolate
+- 1 pound tempered chocolate

 - Pour a long blob of tempered chocolate onto parchment paper.